mmhmm, Phil Libin’s new startup, acquires Memix to add enhanced filters to its video presentation toolkit – TechCrunch

 Libin’s view is that while there are already a lot of video products and users in the market today, we are just at the start of it all, with technology and our expectations changing rapidly.
 We are shifting, he said, from wanting to reproduce existing experiences (like meetings) to creating completely new ones that might actually be better.

 “There is a profound change in the world that we are just at the beginning of,” he said in an interview.
 “The main thing is that everything is hybrid.
-If you imagine all the experiences we can have, from in person to online, or recorded to live, up to now almost everything in life fit neatly into one of those quadrants.
+If you imagine all the experiences we can have, from in-person to online, or recorded to live, up to now almost everything in life fit neatly into one of those quadrants.
 The boundaries were fixed.
 Now all these boundaries have melted away we can rebuild every experience to be natively hybrid.
 This is a monumental change.”

 That is a concept that the Memix founders have not just been thinking about, but also building the software to make it a reality.